indyjo/bitwrk/CONCEPTS.md

 would *not* allow them to perform any monetary transactions in the name of users.

 As a user of BitWrk, you shouldn't need to worry about the server.
-You need to trust it, though, especially if you decide to send money to it (which as of now is not possible, but will be).
+You need to trust it, though, especially if you decide to send money to it.

 As a trust-building measure, the server's source code is open-sourced, too.

 Identity Management
 -------------------